This piece by Yalantis writer Emilia Hansen originally appeared on Sitepoint.

 - A ready-to-use crop Activity, and the possibility to use the underlying Crop view on its own.

 uCrop has received huge support from the tech community on GitHub and even on Product Hunt.
-We just learned that it’s made its way into the new version of the Thirsty app, a social app that keeps people motivated to achieve new things.

 [uCrop image cropping library]